-We decided to make the switch to energy-efficient light bulbs and I’m so glad we did.
+We decided to make the switch to these energy-efficient light bulbs and I’m so glad we did.
 I can’t remember the last time we had to change a light bulb (energy-efficient light bulbs last way longer than standard light bulbs) and energy-efficient light bulbs also save power.
 Saving power=saving money.

-These are the energy efficient light bulbs we installed in the house.
 Instead of going through and immediately replacing all of our regular light bulbs, we just waited until one naturally went out, and then replaced it with an energy-efficient bulb.
 (I didn’t see the point in wasting a working light bulb.)